0xKayala/NucleiScanner/README.md

 ## Practical Demonstration:

-For a Practical Demonstration of the NucleiScanner tool see the below video 👇 <br>
+For a Practical Demonstration of the NucleiScanner tool, see the video below 👇 <br>

 ## Star History